software-students-spring2025/3-python-package-pyke-ult/README.md

 [pykeafortune](https://pypi.org/project/pykeafortune/) is a Python package containing functions to find your horoscope, lucky day, lucky number, and fortune cookie fortune when you want to boost your luck and discover any upcoming fortune.

+## Installation: How to Import and Use pykeafortune

+1. Install the package

+        pip install pykeafortune

+2. Import desired functions into your Python code

+        from pykeafortune.fortune_cookie import get_fortune
+        from pykeafortune.horoscope import get_horoscope
+        from pykeafortune.lucky_day import get_lucky_day
+        from pykeafortune.lucky_number import get_lucky_number

 ## Documentation

 ### get_fortune(number: int) -> str